jneimantokbox/annotation-widget/README.md

 }
 ```

-See the [OpenTok.js screen sharing documentation](https://tokbox.com/developer/guides/screen-sharing/js) for full details on working
+See the [OpenTok.js screen sharing documentation](https://tokbox.com/developer/guides/screen-sharing/js) for more information about screen sharing.
-with screen sharing.

 Cross-platform compatibility notes